edsu/wikigeo/README.md

 wikigeo
 =======

-wikigeo provides a mechanism to fetch georss for wikipedia articles around a given geographic coordinate.
+wikigeo allows you to easily fetch georss for wikipedia articles around a given geographic coordinate.
 It can easily be slotted into working with [Leaflet](http://leafletjs.com/)'s
 [geojson support](http://leafletjs.com/examples/geojson.html).